-RE-IMAGINED COMMUNITY CENTER
+RE-IMAGINED COMMUNITY CENTRE

 Studio BAD Architects have undertaken a feasibility study for the Life Church in central Southampton, a reimagination of The Boathouse, an existing, historic building.
 The client brief is to renovate the building to create a new religious focal point for Southampton, with space to enable members to serve the local community more effectively, within a comfortable, sympathetic renovation of the building and a stronger visual presence.